All Products

 4ms

-The Number of Requests / Request Ratio parameter of Span A indicates that the total number of requests is 10 and the request ratio is 100%.
-The Number of Requests / Request Ratio parameter of Span B indicates that only 4 requests call Span B. Similarly, only one request calls Span C. The request ratio of Span B is 40% and request ratio of Span C is 10%.
+The Number of requests/percentage of requests parameter of Span A indicates that the total number of requests is 10 and the request ratio is 100%.
+The Number of requests/percentage of requests parameter of Span B indicates that only 4 requests call Span B. Similarly, only one request calls Span C. The request ratio of Span B is 40% and request ratio of Span C is 10%.
 Other requests do not call Span B and Span C due to logical judgments or exceptions.
 This reflects the distribution of requests.

-The Number of Spans / Request Multiple parameter of Span A is 10 / 1.00, which indicates that Span A is called only once by each request.
+The span/Request Multiple parameter of Span A is 10/1.00, which indicates that Span A is called only once by each request.
 However, for Span B, eight spans are called by four requests.
 Therefore, Span B is called twice by each request.
 This reflects the distribution of spans in each request.

-The Average Duration / Ratio parameter of Span A is 5.00ms / 25.00%, which indicates that the average duration of Span A is 5 milliseconds.
-This duration excludes the average duration of Span B and Span C. The average duration of Span A accounts for only 25% of the overall average duration.
-The average duration of Span B and Span C is equal to their overall average duration because Span B and Span C do not have child spans.
+The Average self-consumption/proportion parameter of Span A is 5.00 ms/25.00%, which indicates that the average self-time of Span A (except Span B and Span C) is 5 milliseconds.
+The average self-time of Span A accounts for only 25% of the overall average time.
+However, the average self-time of Span B and Span C is equal to their overall average time because Span B and Span C do not have child spans.
 This reflects the distribution of average duration.

-The Number of Exceptions / Exception Ratio parameter of Span A is 2 / 20.00%, which indicates that Span A has two exceptions, accounting for 20% of the total number of requests.
-The Number of Exceptions / Exception Ratio parameter of Span B is 2 / 50.00%.
-Two requests have exceptions because each request calls Span B twice, the total number of requests is 4, and the exception ratio is 50%.
-Therefore, the exceptions in Span B may be distributed in the following method: Among the total four requests, two requests are successful.
+The Number of Exceptions / Exception Ratio parameter of Span A is 2/20.00%, which indicates that Span A has two exceptions, accounting for 20% of the total number of requests.
+The Number of exceptions/percentage of exceptions parameter of Span B is 2/50.00%.
+Given that each request calls Span B twice, the total number of requests is 4, and the exception ratio is 50%, two requests have exceptions.
+Therefore, the distribution of exceptions in Span B may be: Among the total four requests, two requests are successful.
 Among the remaining two requests, an exception occurs in the first call of each request whereas the second call is successful.

 Note

-To view the details of a specific trace, move the pointer over the span name and click the recommended trace ID.
+To view the details of a specific trace, move the pointer over the blue span name.
+You can click the recommended trace ID to view the details.

 The Full Link Topology tab displays the inter-application topology of aggregated traces.
-The following figure shows that the two applications have call relationship.
-The following information is displayed for each application: the number of requests, number of errors, and response time.
+The following figure shows that the two applications have call relationships.
+The following information is displayed for each application: the number of requests, the number of errors, and the response time.

 全链路拓扑